 We extracted reference proteome sequences from the 13 Pfam families in the CPA/AT clan [37,39].
 The reference proteomes are complete proteomes that represent taxonomic diversity.
 In particular, they include the well-studied model organisms that are of biomedical and biotechnological interest.
 Fragments, sequences with <75% Pfam domain coverage, and highly similar sequences (>90% identity) were excluded.
 The remaining sequences were clustered at 30% identity using blastclust [40] and aligned using Clustal Omega to generate a seed MSA[41].
 Topologies for all the members of the families were predicted using TOPCONS2 [42].
 It is important that seed MSA represents the full-length sequence to map the complete topology.

 Predicted topologies were mapped on to the seed MSA to get a topology alignment.
-A phylogenetic tree is generated from the seed MSA using the program.
+A phylogenetic tree is generated from the seed MSA using the FastTree program [43] .
 The seed MSA is reordered according to the branching order of the phylogenetic tree.
 This MSA is renamed as the “Reordered topology alignment”.
 This procedure of reordering the topologies serves two purposes: (1) It helps to weed out the topology errors caused by topology prediction programs (2) Identify evolutionarily distinct clusters that show systematic topology variation in the predicted topologies.
 If the reordered topology alignment shows more than one topology, the MSA is then split based on the topology.
 The families are split into subfamilies that each have a unique topology.
 Despite combining the evolutionary information guided topology predictions, it was noted that the topology predictions sometimes consistently missed predicting either one or both broken/reentrant helices.
 Therefore, the topologies annotated using the reordered topology alignments were labelled as “Initial topologies”.
-To assign correct topology to all families within the CPA/AT clan, we had to use additional steps (Figure 9a).
+To assign correct topology to all families within the CPA/AT clan, we had to use additional steps Fig 9A.

 ii) Improved classification of the CPA/AT transporters: